-Eight students have been shortlisted for awards at GFW 2022, including four students from our BA (Hons) Fashion Buying and Brand Management course and four students from BA (Hons) Fashion Accessory and Textiles Futures.
+The shortlisted students include four students from our BA (Hons) Fashion Buying and Brand Management course and three students from BA (Hons) Fashion Accessory and Textiles Futures.

 Another student was also selected as a finalist for the Graduate Fashion Foundation’s Shelter competition.

-This is an amazing achievement - GFW is the largest showcase of fashion students’ work in the world, presenting the most inspiring works from both UK and international universities and colleges.
+This is a huge achievement, GFW is the largest showcase of fashion students’ work in the world, presenting the most inspiring works from both UK and international universities and colleges.

-Students are nominated by their tutors, with the Graduate Fashion Foundation shortlisting 12 students in each category.
-The winners will be announced at a ceremony on Tuesday 21 and Thursday 23 June.
+Students were nominated by their tutors, with the Graduate Fashion Foundation shortlisting 12 students in each category.
+The winners were announced at ceremonies on Tuesday 21 and Thursday 23 June.

-Well done and best of luck to all our students!
-You can find out more about their celebrated projects below.
+You can find out more about all our shortlisted students' projects below.